leipzig/PAS_Premium/README.md

 See the report at http://leipzig.github.io/PAS_Premium/

 The generation of this report is fully reproducible.

-To run from scatch on linux-64:
+To run using Conda on linux-64:
 ```
 wget https://repo.continuum.io/miniconda/Miniconda3-latest-Linux-x86_64.sh
 sh Miniconda3-latest-Linux-x86_64.sh